acemarino/CodeSample/README.md

 # CodeSample

-Aislinn Marino Code Samples
+## Aislinn Marino Code Samples

-## RamenIo
+# RamenIo

 File: searchBar.js

-- creates search bar for the application to allow searching by different categories
+- Creates search bar for the application to allow searching by different categories
-- uses a fetch request to return the results
+- Uses a fetch request to return the results.
-- uses .map() method to iterate through results array and render information in a table
+- Uses .map() method to iterate through results array and render information in a table.

 File: server.js

-- processes post requests
+- Processes post requests.
-- executes SQL commands
+- Executes SQL commands.
-- handles password encryption
+- Handles password encryption.
-- handles user validation both in SignUp and LogIn
+- Handles user validation both in SignUp and LogIn.

+# ArtistPortfolioWebsite

+File:gallery.js

+- Takes in props from navbar to determine which gallery year to display.
+- Takes image arrays and displays them in a masonry gallery format using MUI Masonry.
+- Supports clickable images that display a modal based caroseul gallery upon click.
+- uses states to track current value in modal gallery to ensure that reaching the end of the gallery does not error out and creates a seamless loop from start to end and end to start.